 Do you like dogs?
 Do you like this dog, named Bo?
-What if you knew it belonged to Pres.
-Obama and his family?
+What if you knew it belonged, at one time, to Barack Obama and his family?
 Would that matter?

-Turns out that the late Sen. Ted Kennedy also had a Portuguese Water Dog, named Splash, tht looked very much like Bo.
+Turns out that the late Sen. Ted Kennedy also had a Portuguese Water Dog, named Splash, that looked very much like Bo.

 Back when Obama was still president, Political Science Professor Michael Tesler asked White Americans what they thought of the picture of Bo, telling some that he belonged to the Obama family, and telling others that he belonged to Kennedy.